|

 Michigan Masters Series #4

-This exhibition is curated by my colleague, Paul Young, who heads the clay department at the Birmingham Bloomfield Art Center.
+This exhibition was curated by my colleague, Paul Young, who heads the clay department at the Birmingham Bloomfield Art Center.
 Paul was

-my studio assistant from 1989-1991, so it's a real pleasure to collaborate on this event.
+my studio assistant from 1989-1991, so it was a real pleasure to collaborate on this event.

-The exhibition surveys the span of 42 years of my work and it includes numerous examples of present day work as well as their
+The exhibition surveyed the span of 42 years of my work and it included numerous examples of present day work as well as their

 antecedents.